-This course explores communication media from a geographical perspective.
+This course explored communication media from a geographical perspective.
 To fully understand the media we must look at media portrayals of various places, ways that media change the places where they are used, networks and systems of media infrastructure, and the peculiar spaces we navigate while our heads are “in” the media (including social media).
 These approaches bring up many issues related to surveillance, security, and personal privacy, as well as issues related to the maintenance (and possible decline) of public life.
-This class will help bring these various issues together in a single, coherent framework.
-Students will develop skills to critically reflect on public policies related to media and their uses.
+This class helped bring these various issues together in a single, coherent framework.
+Students developed skills to critically reflect on public policies related to media and their uses.

-Among this he will take an active part on the conference ‘Media`s Mapping Impulse’ in June 2016 and will be involved in the planning of future cooperation.
-His speech on this conference is titled „Refugee Risk Maps: The Anxious Cartography of Displaced Person Flows“.
+Among this he took an active part on the conference ‘Media`s Mapping Impulse’ in June 2016 and was involved in the planning of future cooperation.
+His speech on this conference was titled „Refugee Risk Maps: The Anxious Cartography of Displaced Person Flows“.

 Lecture Series at the Geography Department